visiotec/vtec/README.md

 # VisioTec Libraries #

 This repository contains ready-to-use computer vision libraries developed at the VisioTec research group of the CTI Renato Archer.
-Further information about this group can be found [here](https://sites.google.com/site/geraldofsilveira/).
+Further information about this group can be found [here](https://sites.google.com/site/geraldofsilveira/talks#TOC-Project-VISIOTEC-in-5-slides).

 ## Video Examples ##

 Click on the thumbnails to watch the videos on YouTube.
-These videos were created using the VisioTec libraries in our ROS environment.
+These videos were created using the VisioTec Libraries in our ROS environment.
 This environment is also publicly available [here](https://github.com/lukscasanova/vtec_ros).

 * Intensity-based visual tracking with full 8-DoF homography